Testing Indexability and Computing Whittle and Gittins Index in Subcubic Time: Introduction

 \textbf{Related work.} The computation of Gittins index has received a lot of attention in the past, see for instance \citep{chen1986linear, katehakis1987multi, nino20072, sonin2008generalized} and the recent survey \citep{chakravorty2014multi}.
-For a $n$-state arm, \reviewed{the algorithms having the smallest complexity perform $(2/3)n^3+O(n^2)$ arithmetic operations \citep{chakravorty2014multi}.
+For a $n$-state arm, \reviewedFirstRev{the algorithms having the smallest complexity perform $(2/3)n^3+O(n^2)$ arithmetic operations \citep{chakravorty2014multi}.
 Note that in page $4$ of \citep{nino2020fast} the author claims that it is unlikely that this complexity can be improved}.
 As we see later, we do improve upon this complexity.

-Concerning Whittle index, to the best of our knowledge, \reviewed{there is no efficient general} purpose algorithm to test indexability, and most papers studying Whittle index either assume that the studied model is indexable or focus on specific classes of restless bandits for which the structure of arms can be used to show indexability, see \emph{e.g.} \citep{aalto2011properties,akbarzadeh2019restless,akbarzadeh2021maintenance,borkar2017whittle}.
+Concerning Whittle index, to the best of our knowledge, there are very few efficient general-purpose algorithms to test indexability, see \emph{e.g.} \citep{nino2010characterization}, and most papers studying Whittle index either assume that the studied model is indexable or focus on specific classes of restless bandits for which the structure of arms can be used to show indexability, see \emph{e.g.} \citep{aalto2011properties,akbarzadeh2019restless,akbarzadeh2021maintenance,borkar2017whittle}.
 Assuming indexability, the computation of Whittle index has been considered by a few papers.